mkotsovoulou/python/labs/types/README.md

-# Python Lab 1: Variable DataTypes
+# Python Lab 1: Variables and Types

-Recall that Python supports multiple "types," among them strings (aka `str`) and integers (aka `int`).
+Recall that Python supports multiple "types," among them strings and integers.
 Suffice it to say the type of a variable matters!

 Consider the program in `types.py` in the text editor at top-right.
 At first glance, it looks like it